Kaysims/Grip-Club/README.md

     * I am hoping to learn alot more about accessibility as i progress through the code institute course.

 ## Responsiveness Testing
 * To check the responsive design of the Grip Club Website, i used [Google Dev Tools](https://www.google.com/chrome/dev/) and [Am i responsive](https://ui.dev/amiresponsive).
 This was done manually making sure that the site works across phones, tablets and computers.
+I found this to be the most challanging part of making this site.
+I hope with further learning i will be able to implement responsivness more efficently in the future.

 # Credits
 ### Content